How to Make the Easiest Bat Tree for Halloween

 bending stems of Halloween tree

 NOTE: Originally, I planned to use real tree branches I had collected.
-I was going to use black spray paint on them.
+I was going to spray paint them black.
 I have bought faux tree branches before (see this Easter tree).
 After my real branches got wet, I decided that it would be easier to use the faux branches.

 Step 4 – Push the stems into the bottom of the foam, spacing them out as you like.
 If needed, pull the main branches apart to separate them.